 - 3 cups powdered sugar

-- 2-3 tablespoons unsweetened non-dairy milk
+- 2-3 tablespoons non-dairy milk

 - 1 teaspoon pure vanilla extract